 Nasi Goreng Kampung – Indonesian Fried Rice

-Served with fried shallots, crackers, pickles, and a sunny-side-up egg, this nasi goreng truly captures the authentic taste of Indonesian cuisine.
+Served with crispy fried shallots, crackers, pickles, and a sunny-side-up egg, nasi goreng kampung is a classic Indonesian fried rice that are loved by so many people.
+It’s the kind of dish that comforts you.

 Why You Will Love This Recipe